-The Links view, which can also be set to More or to a custom name (see below) is a great place for you to collect links that are essential to your organization and day-to-day work.
+The Links (aka More), which can also be set to a custom name (see below) is a great place for you to collect links that are essential to your organization and day-to-day work.
 In addition to saving these links, some of them can also be embedded.
 Things that work best embedded are videos, content, and websites.

 This view consists of three sections:

-- Shortcut links – these are the two links that appear in circles at the top of the main navigation (viewable by everyone)
+- Shortcut links – these are the two links set by your organization that appear on the Main Navigation panel (viewable by everyone)

 - Org-wide links – links set by your organization, usually for applications, tools or other resources. (viewable by everyone)